Step 12: RSS integration + feedreader filtering

 ~/.local/share/feedreader-serve/, not from~/Documents/, because macOS TCC prevents system Python from accessing the Documents folder when launched via launchd.

-Learning loop — feedreader-learn.py runs daily at 06:15 and matches recently added Zotero items (by URL) against the score log.
+Learning loop — feedreader-learn.py runs daily as part of the nightly batch job and matches recently added Zotero items (by URL) against the score log.
 After ≥30 positives it prints a threshold recommendation.
 Once the threshold is stable, activate score filtering in feedreader-score.py by adjusting THRESHOLD_GREEN and THRESHOLD_YELLOW.

 Privacy note: